-Table 9 Activities and Standards for Activities on the Surface of Lakes and Rivers Activity 21.5.38 Jetboat Race Events С Jetboat Race Events on the Clutha River, between the Lake Outlet boat ramp and the Albert Town road bridge not exceeding 6 race days in any calendar year.
-Control is reserved to all of the following: The date, time, duration and scale of the jetboat race event, including its proximity to other such events, such as to avoid or mitigate adverse effects on residential and recreational activities in the vicinity.
+Table 9 Actvities and Standards for Activities on the Surface of Lakes and Rivers Activity Status 21.5.38 Jetboat Race Events С Jetboat Race Events on the Clutha River, between the Lake Outlet boat ramp and the Albert Town road bridge not exceeding 6 race days in any calendar year.
+Control is reserved to all of the following: • The date, time, duration and scale of the jetboat race event, including its proximity to other such events, such as to avoid or mitigate adverse effects on residential and recreational activities in the vicinity.
 Adequate public notice is given of the holding of the event.
 Reasonable levels of public safety are maintained.
-21.5.39 Commercial non-motorised boating activities RD Discretion is restricted to all of the following: Location, S scale and intensity of the activity.

-Table 9 Activities and Standards for Activities on the Surface of Lakes and Rivers Activity Amenity effects, including loss of privacy, remoteness or isolation.
+Table 9 Actvities and Standards for Activities on the Surface of Lakes and Rivers Activity Status 21.5.39 Commercial non-motorised boating activities RD Discretion is restricted to all of the following: Scale and intensity of the activity.
+Amenity effects, including loss of privacy, remoteness or isolation.
 Congestion and safety, including effects on other commercial operators and recreational users.
 Waste disposal.
 Cumulative effects.
 Parking, access safety and transportation effects.
 21.5.40 Jetties and Moorings in the Frankton Arm RD Jetties and moorings in the Frankton Arm, identified as the area located to the east of the Outstanding Natural Landscape line as shown on the District Plan Maps.
 Discretion is restricted to all of the following: Whether they are dominant or obtrusive elements in the shore scape or lake view, particularly when viewed from any public place, including whether they are situated in natural bays and not headlands.
 Whether the structure causes an impediment to craft manoeuvring and using shore waters.
 The degree to which the structure will diminish the recreational experience of people using public areas around the shoreline.
 The effects associated with congestion and clutter around the shoreline.
 Including whether the structure contributes to an adverse cumulative effect.
 Whether the structure will be used by a number and range of people and craft, including the general public.
 The degree to which the structure would be compatible with landscape and amenity values, including colour, materials, design.
-21.5.41 Structures and Moorings D Any structure or mooring that passes across or through the surface of any lake or river or is attached to the bank of any lake and river, other than where post and wire fences cross lakes and rivers which are permitted.
+21.5.41 Structures and Moorings D Any structure or mooring that passes across or through the surface of any lake or river or is attached to the bank of any lake and river, other than where fences cross lakes and rivers.
 21.5.42 Structures and Moorings NC Any structures or mooring that passes across or through the surface of any lake or river or attached to the bank or any lake or river in those locations on the District Plan Maps where such structures or moorings are shown as being non-complying.
-21.5.43 Motorised Commercial be activities D Motorised commercial boating activities.
+21.5.43 Commercial boating activities D Motorised commercial boating activities.
 Note: Any person wishing to commence commercial boating activities could require a concession under the QLDC Navigation Safety Bylaw.
-There is an exclusive concession currently granted to a commercial boating operator on the Shotover River between Edith Cavell Bridge and
+There is an exclusive concession currently granted to a commercial boating operator on the Shotover River between Edith Cavell Bridge and Tucker Beach until 1 April 2009 with four rights of renewal of five years each.